AuroraRyunix/DEPRECATED-PWR-auto-installer/README.md

 ![PWRsystemERROR Image](https://github.com/AuroraRyunix/PWR-auto-installer/blob/main/error-images/PWRsystemERROR.png)
 ## Prerequisites

-- Linux-based operating system (e.g., Debian, Ubuntu, CentOS, Fedora, Arch Linux)
+- Linux-based operating system (e.g., Debian, Ubuntu, Redhat, CentOS, Fedora, Arch Linux)
+- It will work under any linux system with cron, but will only properly install openjdk for the previously mentioned systems
 - OpenJDK 19 (Java Runtime Environment) will be automatically installed

 ## Installation